OsioLabs/gatsbyguides.com_content/gatsby-and-drupal/install-and-configure-drupal.md

 ## Prerequisites

 For the purposes of this tutorial we'll install Drupal on our [localhost](http://localhost) alongside Gatsby so we can easily do development for both at the same time.
-Alternatively you can install Drupal using a hosting provider like [Pantheon](https://pantheon.io/) that allows you to have a development demo site.
+Alternatively, you can install Drupal using a hosting provider like [Pantheon](https://pantheon.io/) that allows you to have a development demo site.

-If you've already got an existing Drupal site and want to update it so that it can be integrated with Gatsby this tutorial will cover everything you need to know do to so.
+If you've already got an existing Drupal site and want to update it so that it can be integrated with Gatsby, this tutorial will cover everything you need to do so.
 Skip the parts about getting Drupal installed and start with installing the JSON API module.

 ## Requirements for using Drupal as a backend for Gatsby